decK and Kong Gateway (Enterprise)

 decK manages only the core proxy entities in Kong Gateway (Enterprise).
 It doesn’t

 manage enterprise-only entities such as admins, RBAC permissions, RBAC roles,

 You should have authentication and RBAC configured for Kong’s Admin API.

-the token.
-You can store the token in a file and load it as you execute the
+For a more secure approach, you can store the token in a file and load the file as you execute the command.
+For example:

-DECK_HEADERS environment variable to supply the same token, but via
+DECK_HEADERS environment variable to supply the same token with an environment variable.

 It is advised that you do not use an RBAC token with super admin privileges